yugabyte/yugabyte-db/docs/content/v2.6/integrations/spring.md

     identifier: spring
     parent: integrations
     weight: 578
-isTocNested: true
-showAsideToc: true
+type: docs
 ---

 This document describes the Spring Framework support for YugabyteDB.

 ## Spring Data Cassandra and YCQL

 YCQL provides Cassandra wire-compatible query language for client applications to query the YugabyteDB database.
 YCQL is integrated with the Spring Data Cassandra project and supports POJO-based annotations, data templates, repositories, and so on.

 The following is a non-exhaustive list of supported features: